jonjohnsontc/cautious-umbrella-bare-blog/README.md

 I'm using jinja templating to put together each blog post.
 Eventually, I'd like to build or iterate on all of my pages with templates (or at least, some method where I can keep things DRY).

+## Tests

+Tests are located in the `./tests` directory.
+I've tried to keep things as simple as possible, and for now, have chosen to not rely on any testing frameworks.

 ## Issues

 Issues and upcoming features are all noted in issue_tracker.md